appressoas/django_cradmin/docs/gettingstartedguide.rst

 ---------
 The last thing we need to do before moving on to next part of this guide is to add some links in our templates so a user can move a little bit back and forth.
 In the demo `Webdemo` we show you how to create menues with CRadmin.
-So we are going to use the `a`-tag styled as buttons and using our CRadmin instances as `href`.
+So we are going to use the `a` -tag styled as buttons and using our CRadmin instances as `href`.

 Lets start with the template ``create_account_dashboard.django.html``.
-We just add two buttons under the users email.
+We add two buttons under the users email.
 The first button takes the user to a view within the current CRadmin instance by using the template tag ``cradmin_appurl 'view name'``. ::

     <a class="button button--secondary-fill button--compact href="{% cradmin_appurl 'create_account' %}">